YunchuZhang/Image-based-Object-Detection-System-for-Self-driving-Cars-Application/README.md

 For asking training Dataset and testing Dataset, you could send me email.

 To run the code:
- !!!First you need to change the code's path and make it suitable in your pc
+!!!First you need to change the code's path and make it suitable in your Pc

-    Download data , model and label mkdir and cd to the path of "new_data" put generate_data.ipynb to folder"new_data" and run it to generate 50k new data mkdir and cd to the path of "DATA_rec/" and the json you need is in new_data run "python data_util/py" for data preparaion with train and val recfile
+    Download data , model and label
+    mkdir and cd to the path of "new_data"
+    put generate_data.ipynb to folder"new_data" and run it to generate 50k new data
+    mkdir and cd to the path of "DATA_rec/" and the json you need is in new_data
+    run "python data_util/py" for data preparaion with train and val recfile
     cd to the src root path and run "pyton run_train.py"

   For the test:
     Please take a look of wild_test.ipynb and demo_test.ipynb in src first.